![]() |

-To receive Rolf Movement® Certification, a student is required to take a minimum of 30 days of Rolf Movement training (225 total hours), of which three days (22.5 hours) can be an independent study project or mentorship.
-The recommended time for completion is six years.
+To receive Rolf Movement® Certification, a student is required to take a minimum of 30 days of Rolf Movement training (225 total hours), of which three days (22.5 hours) can be an independent study project or mentorship with a DIRI Rolf Movement faculty member.

 Rolf Movement Certification Training is a distinct and complementary program to the Rolfing SI and Advanced Rolfing® SI training and IASI programs.
 Expanding movement education reflects the increased role that an understanding of gravity orientation, perception, coordination, expressivity, and nervous system regulation plays in determining lasting shifts in posture and function.
 Further, teaching Rolfers™ and IASI practitioners to understand, embody, and articulate these perspectives serves the greater DIRI mission to educate the world about Rolfing Structural Integration.
 Rolf Movement Integration distinguishes Rolfing from other brands of structural integration.
 Rolf Movement Integration links ongoing discoveries in the study of neuroscience and motor patterns to the legacy of Dr. Rolf.